-Merger Completed before or during the Fourth Quarter (i.e., October 1 through December 31) of the Reporting Year (i.e., 2023): If the merger was completed before or during the fourth quarter (i.e., October 1 through December 31) of the reporting year (i.e., 2023) and the new company otherwise meets the filing eligibility requirements, the new company is responsible for submitting 2023 EEO-1 Component 1 data under a new "OFS Company ID" provided by the EEOC through the EEO-1 Component 1 Online Filing System (OFS).
+Merger Completed before or during the Fourth Quarter (i.e., October 1 through December 31) of the Reporting Year (i.e., 2024): If the merger was completed before or during the fourth quarter (i.e., October 1 through December 31) of the reporting year (i.e., 2024) and the new company otherwise meets the filing eligibility requirements, the new company is responsible for submitting 2024 EEO-1 Component 1 data under a new "OFS Company ID" provided by the EEOC through the EEO-1 Component 1 Online Filing System (OFS).

-Merger Completed after the Fourth Quarter (i.e., October 1 through December 31) of the Reporting Year (i.e., 2023): If the merger was completed after the fourth quarter (i.e., October 1 through December 31) of the reporting year (i.e., 2023) and the new company otherwise meets the filing eligibility requirements and has access to 2023 EEO-1 Component 1 data for a workforce snapshot period from the fourth quarter of the reporting year for one or more of the companies that merged, the new company is responsible for submitting 2023 EEO-1 Component 1 data under a new "OFS Company ID" provided by the EEOC through the EEO-1 Component 1 Online Filing System (OFS).
-If the newly created company is eligible to file and does not have access to 2023 EEO-1 Component 1 data for a workforce snapshot period from the fourth quarter of the reporting year for one or more of the companies that merged, the newly created company should note this in the "Certification Comments" within the OFS.
+Merger Completed after the Fourth Quarter (i.e., October 1 through December 31) of the

+Reporting Year (i.e., 2024): If the merger was completed after the fourth quarter (i.e., October 1 through December 31) of the reporting year (i.e., 2024) and the new company otherwise meets the filing eligibility requirements and has access to 2024 EEO-1 Component 1 data for a workforce snapshot period from the fourth quarter of the reporting year for one or more of the companies that merged, the new company is responsible for submitting 2024 EEO-1 Component 1 data under a new "OFS Company ID" provided by the EEOC through the EEO-1 Component 1 Online Filing System (OFS).
+If the newly created company is eligible to file and does not have access to 2024 EEO-1 Component 1 data for a workforce snapshot period from the fourth quarter of the companies that merged, the newly created company is eligible to file and does not have access to 2024 EEO-1 Component 1 data for a workforce snapshot period from the fourth quarter of the reporting year for one or more of the fourth quarter of the reporting year for one or more of the fourth quarter of the reporting year for one or more of the fourth quarter of the reporting year for one or more of the companies that merged, the newly created company should note this in the "Certification Comments" within the OFS.

-119. What are the filing responsibilities of companies which acquired another company?
+115. What are the filing responsibilities of companies which acquired another company?
 If a company/employer acquired another company/employer, certain filing obligations apply depending on when the acquisition was completed.

-120. If my employer experienced an acquisition, spinoff, or merger since the last EEO-1 Component 1 reporting cycle (i.e., 2022), am I required to report those changes for the current reporting cycle (i.e., 2023)?
+116. If my employer experienced an acquisition, spinoff, or merger since the last EEO-1 Component 1 reporting cycle (i.e., 2023), am I required to report those changes for the current reporting cycle (i.e., 2024)?